restfulapi/api-strategy/README.md

 * Use hypermedia as the engine of application state

+While RESTful APIs provide important benefits to the clients of the APIs (as outlined above), REST principles may also be used to guide internal application architecture and design (referred to as [Resource-Oriented Architecture](http://en.wikipedia.org/wiki/Resource-oriented_architecture)).

+>Thinking in terms of resources can promote elegant and simple solutions.

 Martin Fowler authored a very nice overview of the [Richardson Maturity Model](http://martinfowler.com/articles/richardsonMaturityModel.html) (RMM) used for gauging an API's 'level of RESTfulness'.
 This seems to be the most popular maturity model for REST (and includes what we call HTTP APIs here).

-While RESTful APIs provide important benefits to the clients of the APIs (as outlined above), REST principles may also be used to guide internal application architecture and design (referred to as [Resource-Oriented Architecture](http://en.wikipedia.org/wiki/Resource-oriented_architecture)).

-**Thinking in terms of resources can promote elegant and simple solutions.**
+**A note about demand-driven APIs**

+This strategy document is specific to resource-oriented APIs and does not address API alternatives such as '[GraphQL](http://graphql.org/)' and '[Falcor](https://netflix.github.io/falcor/)' that use the HTTP protocol but are not resource-oriented and use a small subset of HTTP methods. _(See the [Demand Driven Architecture](#demand-driven) section in this document for a brief discussion.)_

+Regardless, these newer 'demand-driven' approaches address some of the shortcomings/challenges of a resource-oriented approach.

+>[GraphQL](http://graphql.org/) is highly recommended and warrants consideration.

+**A note about Service Oriented Architecture (SOA)**

 _This strategy document will not reference '[Service Oriented Architecture](http://en.wikipedia.org/wiki/Service-oriented_architecture)' (SOA) terminology, as the term 'SOA' is very overloaded.
 Rather than debate SOA merits or whether or not REST 'is' SOA, discussing SOA provides little constructive benefit and whether rightfully or not has bad connotations among some within the IT community._